GrandpaBond/pxt-flexfx/README.md

 parameter of the ``||flexFX:playFlexFX||`` block above) provides a drop-down list from which you can choose a built-in ``||flexFX:flexFX||`` to hear.

 # Tunes
 Since a ``||flexFX:FlexFX||`` can vary its pitch and duration, you can easily use it to play a Tune.
-There are blocks that allow you to perform built-in Tunes and also compose your own new ones
+There are blocks that allow you to perform built-in Tunes and also compose your own new ones.

 ## Playing a Tune #flexFX-playTune